Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 3. The optimisation algorithm.
 Given the loss and its gradient, how do you search the parameter space efficiently?

 Howard's pedagogical move is to answer all three questions concretely, building each from scratch before introducing the abstractions that fast.ai and PyTorch provide.
+This is the top-down, whole-game approach that defines his teaching philosophy — and we'll return to why it works so well when we examine the learning science behind it later in this post.

 Step 1 — Fitting a Function by Hand